Start9Labs/documentation/site/source/support/user-manual/walkthrough/overview.rst

 Shutdown
 ........

 #.
-Be patient while services shut down.
+Be patient while services shut down, it may take some minutes.
 A *tune* will play, indicating the shutdown is complete.
 #.
 It is now safe to unplug the Embassy from power and the ethernet cable, if connected.

 .. note:: After a shutdown, the *only* way to turn your Embassy back on is to unplug it and plug it back in.
 As such, we do not recommend shutting down your Embassy when you are not physically near it.
 Instead, you should use the restart option.